In today’s post: Teach your kids how to make paper pumpkins for a fun kids’ craft that doubles as a cute Halloween decoration.

 I’m not a big holiday decorator.
 In fact, other than Christmas, I don’t really decorate at all.
 The thought of cleaning everything up and packing it away after the holiday is generally enough to deter me from buying or making anything cute, but I know my kids wish I would decorate at least a little.
 (I did make one Halloween decoration already this year, you can see it here).
 So I set out to find a few things the boys and I could make together to Halloween-ify the place.
-These easy patterned paper pumpkins fit the bill perectly.
+These easy paper pumpkins fit the bill perfectly.

 Easy photo directions are below, but here are a few tips to begin with:

 - stick to cardstock or other stiff paper – if you try making these with printer paper they’ll wilt!